HollyAdele/awesome-programming-for-kids/README.md

 ## Pre-Literate
 * [The Foos](https://itunes.apple.com/app/id923441570) - A funny, pre-literate iPad game that teaches concepts for commands, parameters, loops, and conditionals.
 * [Scratch Jr.](https://www.scratchjr.org/) - An app that teaches young kids how to visually code interactive stories and games.
 A simplified version of the Scratch website, for a tablet.
+* [Cubetto](https://www.primotoys.com/) - An expensive, yet screen-free introduction to coding especially for a Montessori environment.
+Includes a robot and a wooden programming board with removable command pieces.

 ## Lower Elementary
 * [Lightbot](https://lightbot.com/) - Solve puzzles with commands, loops, and conditionals.
 Comes in Lightbot and lightbot Jr, and a mobile app or a desktop website.
 * [Cargo Bot](https://itunes.apple.com/us/app/cargo-bot/id519690804?mt=8) - iPad app to solve problems with constraints using commands, loops, conditional statements.
 More difficult puzzles than Lightbot.
 * [Code.org](https://studio.code.org/) - A website with interactive coding games and courses for kids.
 Covers a large range of ages and skill levels.
 * [Scratch](https://scratch.mit.edu/) - Scratch is a popular visual programming language for beginners, created by MIT.
 The Scratch website is a platform for kids to make interactive stories and share them with each other.
+* [Code Master](https://www.thinkfun.com/products/code-master/) - An addictive board game that builds problem solving skills and understanding of programming logic.
+Starts basic and moves to very advanced.

 ## Upper Elementary
 * [DIY.org](https://diy.org/skills) - An online community for kids to learn anything.
 Programming skills listed are App Dev, Backend Dev, Frontend Dev, Game Dev, Graphic Designer, Open Sourcerer, Scratcher, Sys Admin, and Web Designer.